shreystechtips/pythonbytes/projects/sudoku/README.md

 2.3 quadrillion quadrillion ages of the universe to try every possibility.

-Fortunately we have a time-saving trick that will allow us to solve any Sudoku problem in a couple of seconds.
+Fortunately we have a time-saving trick.
+We can exclude wrong guesses by simply applying the rules of Sudoku to each cell to narrow down what number could be placed there.
 Therefore let us celebrate for a moment: Not only are we capable of imagining such a difficult puzzle to solve; we are also able to come up with an efficient way to solve it.

-Ok, so how to begin?
-Let us begin by breaking the challenge (of solving a Sudoku) down into smaller challenges.
+##### **How shall we represent a Sudoku puzzle?**

-A good programmer learns to recognize useful *questions* that come from this process of breaking down a problem.
+A Sudoku puzzle is 9 x 9 cells or 81 cells.
+Therefore we represent a puzzle using a string of 81 characters.
+You have 280 characters in a tweet so how many Sudoku puzzles could you tweet at once?

-**How shall we represent a Sudoku puzzle?**
+In Python strings are a **type** of variable; but they are difficult to change...

-Since a Sudoku puzzle is 9 x 9 or 81 cells we can use a string of 81 characters.
+We can only change strings building new strings from them which is slow and klunky.
-However strings are difficult to change... in fact we can only change them by using them to build new strings.
-What is *easy* to change in Python is a list.
-So let us plan to use a string to describe a puzzle; but then we will convert this string into a list with 81 elements.
-This list will (we hope) help us solve the Sudoku puzzle.
+The thing in Python that is easy to change is called a **list**.
+Therefore let's use a string to describe a Sudoku puzzle; but let's convert this string into a list to solve the puzzle.

-Here is the puzzle shown above expressed as a matrix of 9 x 9 cells...
+Here is the puzzle shown above... written using text where empty cells are left blank.

 ```